UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Additional visual outputs:

-- GL1, RL1, GL0, RL0: LEDs for indicating operation: green LED is ON when the car is stopped in the corresponding storey, red LED is ON when the car is moving between storeys.
+- GL1, RL1, GL0, RL0: LEDs for indicating operation: green LED is ON when the car is stopped in the corresponding level, red LED is ON when the car is moving between floors.

-Sketch a timing diagram showing the main operations.
+Sketch a timing diagram showing the main operations on how the machine works.

 Project location: